15 Birds With Weird Names and Their Pictures

 by billbacon1968 is licensed under CC BY 2.0

-A bird of the nightjar family Caprimulgidae, the Satanic nightjar is also known as the Satanic nightjar.
+The Satanic Nightjar is a bird of the nightjar family Caprimulgidae.
+It is also known as the Satanic Nightjar.
 The nocturnal nightjar is characterized by its large wings, short legs, and pointed bill.

 These birds with weird names, around 27 cm long, have a blackish head, white wing patches, and a grayish-brown back.

-This species is sometimes called the satanic-eared nightjar since it is the only one without ear tufts among nightjar species.
+This species is sometimes called the satanic-eared nightjar because it is the only one among nightjar species without ear tufts.

 The highland woods of Indonesia, especially those in Sulawesi, are home to them.